“Could PTSD be Causing me to Grind and Clench my Teeth?”

 As for PSTD, here are some of the things that can be done:

 Meditation can be one of the best ways to lessen stress.
 This can be done by focusing on your breathing– breathing in and out slowly and deeply.
-While doing this, try to visualize a tranquil environment; this can be a grassy hill or deserted beach.
+While doing this, try to visualize a tranquil environment; this can be a grassy hill or deserted beach, a beautiful tree, etc. Keep it simple and note this is a practice.
+You get better at it the more you do it.

 Aside from your physical well being, regular exercise is also good for your mental health.
 It can be a way to release your frustrations, and by being physically active, your body would also be releasing endorphins– mood enhancing hormones.
 Yoga is perfect for those with PSTD as it is effective in reducing anxiety and stress.